 By Aye Aye Thant (MNA)

-The tenth-day meeting of the eleventh regular session of the Second Pyithu Hluttaw was held at the Pyithu Hluttaw meeting hall of the Hluttaw Building in Nay Pyi Taw yesterday, where asterisk-marked questions were asked and answered, a motion tabled and a report on a bill was read.
+The 19th-day meeting of the eleventh regular session of the Second Pyithu Hluttaw was held at the Pyithu Hluttaw meeting hall of the Hluttaw Building in Nay Pyi Taw yesterday morning.

-The eleventh-day meeting of the eleventh regular session of the Second Pyithu Hluttaw will be held on 13 February.
-(Translated by Zaw Min)
+The 20th-day meeting of the eleventh regular session of the Second Pyithu Hluttaw will be held on 4 March it is learnt.